 He was a character on an HBO show and he’s done most of the programming.
-He thought “this is like simple” but Ari explained that meeting didn’t go well.
+He thought “This is simple” but Ari explained that the meeting didn’t go well.
 But White did end up signing with Ari as a client.

 How The UFC Goes From 2 Million To 4 Billion

 And then in 2016, when the Fertitta brothers decided to sell the UFC, it would be Ari and Endeavor who would ultimately, buy a controlling stake in the UFC, valuing the company at about $4 billion.
 Remember the UFC was bought by the Fertittas, and Dana for about $2 million, roughly 15 years earlier.